Caring for the wellbeing and safety of your employees is crucial in maintaining a happy, healthy workforce and industry image.

 You can find a few ways that can help start to tackle the problem yourself or support another individual below:

-You can find out more information about tackling an addiction and other details below:
+You can find out more information about tackling an addiction and other details by clicking the link below.

 NHS.
 (2015) Overcoming addiction